wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-compliance-retention-issues/includes/4-manage-item-deletion.md

 ## Deleted items and recoverable items in mailboxes

 When users delete an item in their inbox, it's moved to the **Deleted Items** folder.
-When they empty that folder, items are not removed permanently but instead are moved to the **Recoverable Items** folder.
+When they empty that folder, items aren't removed permanently but instead are moved to the **Recoverable Items** folder.
 Messages in Recoverable Items can be recovered if, for example, the deletion was a mistake.
 The following features of Exchange Online also use the Recoverable Items folder:

 - Microsoft 365 retention policies
 - In-Place holds